cerna-pedro/wedding-countdown/README.md

 # Wedding Countdown
-This is a countdown that I made, that countsdown to the moment my friend gets married.
+This is a countdown that I made, that counts down to the moment my friend gets married.